mthodi/ProbLink/README.md

 # About
-This is a fork of the ProbLink algorithm, which is a probabilistic AS relationship inference algorithm, which does inference based on key AS-interconnection features derived from stochastically informative signals.
-Learn more about ProbLink in our [NSDI paper](https://www.usenix.org/conference/nsdi19/presentation/jin).
+This is a fork of the ProbLink algorithm.
+ProbLink is a probabilistic AS relationship inference algorithm, which does inference based on key AS-interconnection features derived from stochastically informative signals.
+Learn more about ProbLink in the [NSDI paper](https://www.usenix.org/conference/nsdi19/presentation/jin).

 The original project is available on Github at [YuchenJin/ProbLink](https://github.com/YuchenJin/ProbLink).